uoftwebloggingclub/uoftwebloggingclub.neocities.org/_members/gtamethane.org.md

 ---
 site_url: https://gtamethane.org
-name: We are a group of University of Toronto researchers investigating methane gas emissions in the Greater Toronto Area
+name: A group of UofT researchers investigating methane gas emissions in the GTA
 ---